Availability of medicines

 This content applies to human and veterinary medicines.

-Medicine shortages can occur for many reasons, such as manufacturing difficulties or problems affecting the quality of medicines that can impact on patient care.
+Medicine shortages can occur for many reasons, such as manufacturing difficulties, problems affecting the quality of medicines or increased demand that can impact on patient care.

 Regulatory authorities within and outside Europe are increasingly working together to prevent shortages and to limit their impact whenever they occur.
 The European medicines regulatory network aims to minimise the impact of medicine shortages on patients by: